 The study also shows that having a president who shares their religious beliefs is important to many Americans, with about half of U.S. adults saying it is "very important" (27%) or "somewhat important" (24%) to have someone in the White House who shares their religious perspective.
 This view is particularly common among Republicans, among whom roughly twothirds say it is at least "somewhat important" to them that the president share their religious beliefs.

-Two-thirds of Republicans say it is important to have a president who shares their religious beliefs
+important to have a president who shares their religious beliefs